Fourmou/pf/content/posts/2020-02-19-stories-behind-the-numbers.md

 The Census Bureau is likewise working with schools and instructors the nation over who assume a key job in ensuring all kids are checked.

-The Census Bureau&#8217;s Statistics in Schools (SIS) program has built up a suite of materials intended for youngsters under age 5 to be utilized in a study hall or at home.
+The Census Bureau’s Statistics in Schools (SIS) program has built up a suite of materials intended for youngsters under age 5 to be utilized in a study hall or at home.

 Among them: a storybook about the registration, enjoyment, and drawing in video arrangement, study hall exercises, and a peppy melody about the evaluation.
 A significant number of materials are accessible in English and Spanish.
-The SIS program gives materials to understudies through evaluation 12 — and for grown-ups learning English as a subsequent language.
+The SIS program gives materials to understudies through evaluation 12 --- and for grown-ups learning English as a subsequent language.

 Guardians and teachers can likewise study the significance of including small kids right now and this FAQ report.